-The effective income tax rate is sensitive to the jurisdictional mix of earnings, due, in part, to the non-recognition of tax benefits on losses in jurisdictions with valuation allowances where the tax benefit of the losses is not available.
+The effective income tax rate is sensitive to the jurisdictional mix of earnings, due in part to the non-recognition of tax benefits on losses in jurisdictions with valuation allowances where the tax benefits of the losses are not available.

-The effective income tax rate decrease in Q2 FY22, compared with Q1 FY22, is primarily due to changes in the jurisdictional mix of earnings.
+The effective income tax rate increase in Q3 FY22, compared with Q2 FY22, is primarily due to changes in the jurisdictional mix of earnings and an increase in foreign taxes in Q3 FY22.

-The effective income tax rate increase in Q2 FY22, compared with Q2 FY21, is primarily due to a decrease in credits in a non-U.S. jurisdiction and the release of valuation allowance for a loss carryforward in a non-U.S. jurisdiction in Q2 FY21.
+The effective income tax rate increase in Q3 FY22, compared with Q3 FY21, is primarily due to an increase in foreign taxes and a decrease in credits in non-U.S. jurisdictions, in Q3 FY22, and the release of valuation allowance for a loss carryforward in a non-U.S. jurisdiction in Q3 FY21.

-The effective income tax rate increase in YTD FY22, compared with YTD FY21, is primarily due to a decrease in credits in a non-U.S. jurisdiction and the release of valuation allowance for a loss carryforward in a non-U.S. jurisdiction in YTD FY21.
+The effective income tax rate increase in YTD FY22, compared with YTD FY21, is primarily due to an increase in foreign taxes and a decrease in credits in non-U.S. jurisdictions, in Q3 FY22, and the release of valuation allowance for a loss carryforward in a non-U.S. jurisdiction in Q3 FY21.